WCSCourses/GenEpiLAC2024/Manuals/Genome_Assembly_Annotation/Genome_Assembly_Annotation.md

 - fasta format files for the chromosomes of MW2 and MSSA476 (`MW2.dna` and `MSSA476.dna`)
 - EMBL format files of the annotation of the chromosomes of MW2 and MSSA476 (`MW2.embl` and `MSSA476.embl`)
 - EMBL format files of mobile genetic elements of the chromosomes of MW2 and MSSA476 (`MW2_MGEs.tab` and `MSSA476_MGEs.tab`)
-- a folder containing the pdf files of the Köser _et al_., Holden _et al_., and Baba _et al_. manuscripts if you want to find out a bit more about the genomes and origins of the isolates
+- a directory `Extra_files`, containing the pdf files of the Köser _et al_., Holden _et al_., and Baba _et al_. manuscripts if you want to find out a bit more about the genomes and origins of the isolates
-- a folder containing an annotation database
+- a directory `bakta_database`, containing an annotation database

 <br>